ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 ~~~
 {: #fmt-capsule-ack title="Compression Ack Capsule Format"}

-An endpoint can only send a COMPRESSION_ACK capsule, if it received a
+An endpoint can only send a COMPRESSION_ACK capsule if it received a
 COMPRESSION_ASSIGN capsule and said COMPRESSION_ACK MUST contain the same
 Context ID value as the one it received via COMPRESSION_ASSIGN.
 If an
 endpoint receives COMPRESSION_ACK capsule for a context ID it did not